Giansingh4710/yankPaste/README.md

 - ```sudo ufw delete allow 'Nginx HTTP'```
 - ```sudo ufw status``` (will have 'Nginx Full' now instead of 'Nginx HTTP')

 Following [this youtube video](https://www.youtube.com/watch?v=bBA2yCnEf68)

+(Note: You might have to use 'sudo' before some commands when in proteced directories like /var/www/ )